xpack/web-doxygen/website/docs/api/namespaces/config.md

-<p>Check the validity of the parsed options and correct or warn the user where needed.</p>
+Check the validity of the parsed options and correct or warn the user where needed.

 <dl class="doxyParamsList">
 <dt class="doxyParamsTableTitle">Parameters</dt>